 Which S&P 500 ETF Is Best?

-We like this ETF because it is well-rounded, and closely follows the S&P 500 with only slight tweaks and adjustments.
+iShares Core S&P 500 ETF (IVV) is well-rounded and closely follows the S&P 500 with only slight tweaks and adjustments.
 Given its reliability and diversity, it’s a long-term investment portfolio.
-The MER is just .04% with a yield of 5.59%.
-The structure yields quality dividends with low tax implications.
+The MER is 0.03% and the total Assets Under Management are $416 billion (January 2024).

 A bank ETF is a group of stocks that focus specifically on the banking and financial sector.
 Banking is one of the primary economic drivers in Canada.
 Given the profitability of this industry, it is a wise investment.
 Bank ETFs tend to provide significant yields and dividend payouts, making them attractive to investors.

-Are Canadian ETFs Legalized As Corporations?
+Are Canadian ETFs legalized as corporations?

 ETFs in Canada are typically structured as a trust or a corporation.
 Because of this, they operate separately from the management company that runs them.
 ETF investors, therefore, get shares or units of the fund.